 Table 1.
 Poor Deposition Emotional Effect

 Table 2 below represents what would have been the result if the witness had been properly assessed and trained to testify effectively from both from the legal and the non-legal perspective.
 This quote from an Orlando-based medical malpractice defense attorney illustrates the point: “During the day, I watched my nurse respond warmly and positively to your advice as you built her confidence and communication ability.
 My nurse became convinced that your interests were her interests and became more and more able to incorporate the substantive points of the defense into her testimony as she worked with you.
 I believe the case is much stronger now than it would have been without your efforts.”

 A figurative “autopsy” must be performed by both defense counsel and the claims manager to determine the root cause of the disastrous deposition, which raises the following questions:

 • Did Nurse Jones in the vignette really mean what she said?

 • Does she harbor ill-will toward the hospital?

 • Does she actually believe she and her nurse counterparts breached nursing standards of care?

-• Does she really think she is qualified to offer medical opinions and that she had the right criticize the clinical judgement of the physicians in the case?
+• Does she really think she is qualified to offer medical opinions and that she had the right to criticize the clinical judgment of the physicians in the case?